NLeSC/eSalsa-MPI/README.md

-The goal of eSalsa-MPI is to allow traditional MPI applications to be run on a -combination- of multiple supercomputers or clusters, without changing a single line of code of the application.
+The goal of eSalsa-MPI is to allow traditional MPI applications to be run on a -combination- of multiple supercomputers or clusters, without changing a single line of code in the application.

 eSalsa-MPI is capable of merging several distict MPI jobs running on different supercomputers and present it to the application a